-Installing the drain lines to a bathroom vanity sink is actually easier if the sink drain and the pipe in the wall are not lined up.
+Installing the drain lines to a bathroom vanity sink is easier if the sink drain and the pipe in the wall are not lined up.
 The P-trap can be offset either way to make them connect.
-You can purchase a longer tail piece (the vertical pipe that connects to the sink drain) or a longer waist arm (the horizontal pipe that connects the p-trap to the drain in the wall) if needed to make the pieces come together.
+You can purchase a longer tailpiece (the vertical pipe that connects to the sink drain) or a longer waist arm (the horizontal pipe that connects the p-trap to the drain in the wall) to make the pieces come together.
 Or it is OK to cut them shorter if needed.
-If the sink drain and the wall pipe are more than 4” offset then you may have to use a 45 degree fitting on the wall drain and angle the trap adapter towards the sink to make the connection.
+If the sink drain and the wall pipe are more than 4” offset, then you may have to use a 45 degree fitting on the wall drain and angle the trap adapter towards the sink to make the connection.